irtf-nwcrg/rg-materials/ietf110-2021-03-11_online/ietf110_nwcrg_minutes.md

 (Morten V. Pedersen) (10')

 MJM: We know that for quite a long time.
 Have you done more research on this?
-MVP: a first topic we are looking at comes from the fact that sliding window codes do not always behave better than block codes, especially when the repair rate approaches the channel loss rate.
+MVP: Yes.
+A first topic we are looking at comes from the fact that sliding window codes do not always behave better than block codes, especially when the repair rate approaches the channel loss rate.
 Sometimes you can end up in a situation where repairs are almost useless with sliding window codes, whereas with block codes, blocks being independent from one another, you can recover from a bad situation more easily.
 We are looking at situations where the repair and loss rates are close to one another, and how to manage the sliding window in that case, potentially getting closer to block codes.
 Another topic is how to address situations where you have links with different latencies.
-In that case, the packets sent over the slower link cannot include as many packets in their repair window as those sent on the higher speed links.
+In that case, the packets sent over the slower link cannot include as many packets in their repair window as those sent on the faster links.
-Content aware coding is yet another direction.
-You can easily get a latency penalty if you don't make your coding window adjusted to the source flow, if this latter is of variable bit rate.
+Content aware coding is yet another topic.
+You can easily get a latency penalty if you don't make your coding window adjusted to the source flow when this source flow is of variable bit rate.
 A fourth topic: reliability techniques are usually split into either ARQ or FEC.
-Yet protocols could try to take the best of boths, depending on the experienced latency.
+Yet protocols could try to take the best of both, depending on the experienced latency.
 Those are some of the directions we're looking at.
 Watson Ladd: really interesting.
 How close to the channel capacity are you?
-MVP: there are tradeoff here.
+MVP: there are tradeoffs here.
 If you use FEC underneath the transport protocol, you can effectively mask all losses, but it comes with an increased bandwidth.
-Yet sliding window gives you the best tradeoff between reliability and overhead, in any case much better than Reed-Solomon most of the time.
+Yet sliding window gives you the best tradeoff between reliability and overhead, much better than Reed-Solomon codes most of the time.
 VR: This discussion was very interesting.
-If you have the opportunity for next meeting, we'd be very interested in having more insights on these aspects.
+During next meeting, we'd be very interested in having more insights on these aspects.